aperricio/flatpik/README.md

 This is FlatPik.
 It's just a front-end to search and install flatpak apps from Flathub on Raspberry Pi OS, made for fun.
 That, and for those who doesn't like to use terminal.

-It's just a .py file (this could change), but it needs some modules.
+It's almost a single .py file, but it needs some modules.
 Install them using pip or apt.
 You can create a virtual environment (venv) too.
 ```shell
 pip install PyQt5 PyQtWebEngine requests
 ```